artalar/reatom/docs/src/content/docs/recipes/atomization.md

 })
 ```

 Note that an atom is both a getter and a setter for its state, so you usually don't need to write an `updateUserName` action.
-Instead, you can directly mutate the name atom in the relevant component.
+You can directly modify the name atom in the relevant component.

-This approach avoids the "messy stream flows" common in other observable libraries.
-Reatom's `cause` tracking lets you inspect the reason for each update, offering an even better debugging experience than working with plain JSON data structures.
+In most libraries, this is an anti-pattern because it's challenging to debug what and where changes were made.
+However, in Reatom, you have `cause` tracking, allowing you to inspect the reason for any atom change.
+This provides an even better debugging experience than working with plain JSON data structures.

 Another cool feature and significant benefit of this pattern is seen when you have a computed list derived from another list.
 For example, mapping a list of JSX elements will re-render each property update.